xcodian/attOS/README.md

 - `grub` + `xorriso`
 - `qemu` with x86_64 support
 - `cargo` + `rustc` and a `nightly` Rust toolchain

+If you want to debug it, you also need `gdb`.

 On Arch Linux, these dependencies can be installed with the command
 ```